GrokImageCompression/iobench/README.md

-### Ubench
+### IOBench

-`ubench` is a benchmark for testing `uring` performance on multithreaded disk writes of large tiff files.
+`iobench` is a benchmark for testing performance on multithreaded writes of large tiff files for synchronous and asynchronous APIs.
 The benchmark works by assigning each tiff strip (32 lines per strip) to a thread in a thread pool, which does some work on the strip and then writes it out to disk.